fsvreddit/bot-bouncer/README.md

 * Fix bug that prevented auto allowlisting on unban from working properly
 * Removed four redundant evaluators for bot styles no longer seen in the wild
 * Add new evaluator for posts that match certain title patterns
+* Add new evaluator for short top level comments in certain scenarios
 * Performance improvements

 ## v1.6.1